 Using a HiMedia Insta Q 96 Plus real-time PCR system and SYBR Green chemistry (SYBR Green PCR Kit, HiMedia, India), quantitative gene expression analysis was carried out.
 For β-actin (reference gene), IGF-1, and TGF-β, gene-specific primers were chosen based on prior research on fish gene expression (Livak & Schmittgen, 2020; Abdel-Tawwab et al., 2021).

 To ensure reproducibility, each reaction was performed in duplicate.
 The protocol for amplification comprised an initial denaturation at 94°C for 5 min, followed by 40 cycles of denaturation at 94°C for 30 s, annealing at 52°C for 30 s, and extension at 72°C for 30 s, with fluorescence signal acquisition at the extension step.
 By using the comparative Ct (2⁻ΔΔCt) method, relative gene expression levels were calculated (Livak & Schmittgen, 2020; Taylor et al., 2019).

+Statistical Analysis ??

 3. Results